Last Updated on: 13th July 2023, 11:22 am

 Rainbow lorikeets are medium-sized parrots, reaching their full size after about 24 months.

-An average adult rainbow lorikeet is 10-12 inches, including the tail.
-Most healthy rainbow lorikeets weigh 2.6 to 5.5 ounces.
-There’s no sexual dimorphism, so males and females are identical in size.
+An average adult rainbow lorikeet is 10-12 inches long and weighs about 130-140 grams.
+There’s no sexual dimorphism, so males and females are identical.

 What Is The Lifespan of A Rainbow Lorikeet?

 Wild rainbow lorikeets live for 7-10 years, but captive birds have a longer lifespan.

 Pet lorikeets aren’t in danger from predation, starvation, or extreme temperatures.
 They also have a lower risk of injury and illness and have access to veterinary care.

 According to Louisville Zoo, pet rainbow lorikeets can live for 25-35 years.